 2> if reestablishRLC is received, re-establish the RLC entity of this DRB as specified in 38.322:

-2> apply the received rlc-Config;
+2> reconfigure the RLC entity or entities in accordance with the received rlc-Config;

-2> apply the received mac-LogicalChannelConfig;
+2> reconfigure the logical channel entity or entities in accordance with the received mac-LogicalChannelConfig;

-NOTE: An already configured LCH must not be re-associated with another radio bearer.
-Hence servedRadioBearer must not be present in this case.
+NOTE: The network does not re-associate an already configured LCH with another radio bearer.
+Hence servedRadioBearer is not be present in this case.

 1> else (a logical channel with the given ID was not configured before):